-- Pilot scale and many production vessels are normally made of stainless steel with polished internal surfaces.
+- Pilot-scale and many production vessels are normally made of stainless steel with polished internal surfaces.

 - Most vessel cleaning operations are now automated using spray jets, which are located within the vessels.
 They efficiently disperse cleaning fluids and this cleaning mechanism is referred to as cleaning-in-place CIP.

-- Associated pipe work must also be designed to reduce the risk of microbial contamination.
+- Associated pipework must also be designed to reduce the risk of microbial contamination.

-- There should be no horizontal pipes or unnecessary joints and dead stagnant spaces where material can accumulate; otherwise this may lead to ineffective sterilization.
-Overlapping joints are unacceptable and flanged connections should be avoided as vibration and thermal expansion can result in loosening of the joints to allow ingress of microbial contaminants
+- There should be no horizontal pipes or unnecessary joints and dead stagnant spaces where material can accumulate; otherwise, this may lead to ineffective sterilization.
+Overlapping joints are unacceptable and flanged connections should be avoided as vibration and thermal expansion can result in the loosening of the joints to allow ingress of microbial contaminants

-- Butt welded joints with polished inner surfaces are preferred.
+- Butt-welded joints with polished inner surfaces are preferred.

 - Normally, fermentors up to 1000 L capacity have an external jacket, and larger vessels have internal coils.
-Both provide a mechanism for vessel sterilization and temperature control during the fermentation.
+Both provide a mechanism for vessel sterilization and temperature control during fermentation.

 - Other features that must be incorporated are pressure gauges and safety pressure valves, which are required during sterilization and operation.
 The safety valves prevent excess pressurization, thus reducing potential safety risks.
 They are usually in the form of a metal foil disc held in a holder set into the wall of the fermentor.
 These discs burst at a specified pressure and present a much lower contamination risk than spring-loaded valves.

-- Other pumps used include magnetically coupled, jet and peristaltic pumps.
+- Other pumps used include magnetically coupled jet and peristaltic pumps.

 - Alternate methods of liquid transfer are gravity feeding or vessel pressurization.